Overview

 Agents define their own tools in three shapes:

-- Automation Action — wrap any of the 230+ automation actions as an agent tool.
+- Automation Action: wrap any automation action as an agent tool.
 The agent picks when to call it; the action runs durably.

 The result: any internal API, any third-party SaaS, any wrapped automation can become an agent capability without writing glue code.